Pricing has the largest impact on a business bottom line—so much so that it overtakes acquisition as the biggest revenue driver.

 Concord does this in myriad ways.
 Just on the homepage alone, anyone can spot the stellar user ratings and logos featuring some of its big-name clients.

-The contract management SaaS startup also dedicates a page solely for its customer success stories.
+The contract management SaaS startup also dedicates a page solely to its customer success stories.